 It’s great to be able to quickly differentiate for them, and seeing these children achieve something they never have before, and feeling successful, is just wonderful.

 In the last few years we have been looking at developing our approach to teaching writing across the school.
 We recognised more and more that there were so many children with fantastic ideas who were unable to get them down on paper, whether they had an identification of dyslexia or not.
 I went on a course and saw that a part of Clicker was the recording function and I thought that would help so many children across the school to generate ideas.
-I also saw that with Clicker Sentences you could create differentiated sentence building activities and thought it would help so many children develop fundamental writing skills in a way that is bespoke to them.
+I also saw with Clicker, you could create differentiated sentence building activities and thought it would help so many children develop fundamental writing skills in a way that is bespoke to them.

-These children would not have been able to write much by themselves, but with Clicker Docs made colourful leaflets that their classmates were very envious of!
+These children would not have been able to write much by themselves, but with Clicker made colourful leaflets that their classmates were very envious of!

 The idea is to link everything together as part of the school’s digital literacy improvement focus and how we can use technology to enhance and support learning.
 For example, we have two typing clubs in the school with the idea that the children in these clubs will be using iPads and netbooks in school to support their learning.
 Clicker is certainly something that has had a positive impact on so many children – we’ve even had a number of parents enquiring how Clicker can be used at home!